Physician Scientist Track

 The Department of Internal Medicine provides a vibrant, interactive environment for basic, clinical and translational research.
-The Department of Internal Medicine ranked fourth in National Institutes of Health support during 2010.
+The Department of Internal Medicine ranked seventh in National Institutes of Health support during 2013.

 The Department of Internal Medicine has recruited many physician-scientists to join our faculty.
 Several innovative centers and organized research programs provide an innovative approach to interdisciplinary research.

 For additional information about divisional research activities, please review their Web sites.

 Individuals interested in the Physician-Scientist Program are encouraged to contact Subramaniam Pennathur, M.D., Director, Physician Scientist Training Program, Associate Director Internal Medicine Residency Program, for additional information.